westonnelson/oft-example/README.md

 - Node.js
 - NPM
-- an IDE such as Visual Studio Code
+- IDE (code editor) such as Visual Studio Code

 ---

-Proceed to install the necessary dependencies to beging writing, compilining and deploying your OFT contract.
+Proceed to install the necessary dependencies to enable you to write, compile and deploy your OFT.

 ---